louketo/louketo-proxy/README.md

 In order to remain stateless and not have to rely on a central cache to persist the 'refresh_tokens', the refresh token is encrypted and added as a cookie using *crypto/aes*.
 Naturally the key must be the same if your running behind a load balancer etc. The key length should either 16 or 32 bytes depending or whether you want AES-128 or AES-256.

+#### **- Validation Only**

+Note, you are getting the token issued by another means and can switch the proxy into validation only mode, with --token-validation-only=true.
+The proxy will not permit oauth login, but it will validate the token and signature, as well as implementing uri role admissions.

 #### **- Claim Matching**

 The proxy supports adding a variable list of claim matches against the presented tokens for additional access control.
 So for example you can match the 'iss' or 'aud' to the token or custom attributes;